 Creating a Sustainable Food Future

 The world is projected to hold nearly 10 billion people by 2050.
-Sustainably feeding this exploding population requires meeting three needs simultaneously.
+Sustainably feeding this exploding population requires simultaneously addressing challenges facing people, nature and climate.

 of global greenhouse gas emissions come from agriculture

-of all food produced is lost or wasted
+of all food produced is lost or wasted, approximately 1 billion tons every year

 Cows and other ruminants contribute roughly half of all emissions from agriculture and land-use change

 Our research identifies a menu of solutions to the world’s food production and consumption problems.
+We analyze strategies to sustainably increase food production, such as by increasing pasture yields and improving land and water management.
+We advance methods to reduce food production’s impact on the environment, such as by protecting primary forests and restoring degraded farmland back into productivity.
 We develop research, tools and partnerships to help countries, cities and businesses measure and reduce their food loss and waste.
-We analyze strategies to sustainably increase food production, such as by restoring degraded lands back into productivity, increasing pastureland yields, and improving land and water management.
-We advance methods to reduce food production’s impact on the environment, such as climate-smart agriculture.
 And we help dining facilities and others shrink their climate footprints by shifting toward plant-rich foods.